Resetting induced multimodality: Introduction

 \section{Introduction}

 The problem of stationary states in stochastic systems has been studied for a very long time both in the regime of full (underdamped) \cite{risken1996fokker,magdziarz2007c} and overdamped \cite{gardiner2009,chechkin2002,dubkov2007} dynamics.
 For motions in power-law potentials $ V(x) \propto |x|^c, $ with $c>0$, under the action of the Gaussian white noise, the stationary states always exist.
 The situation becomes more subtle when the Gaussian white noise is replaced with the L\'evy noise, which is frequently used to describe out-of-equilibrium systems.
 The problem of the existence of stationary states in overdamped systems driven by L\'evy noise is well understood and widely explored \cite{jespersen1999,chechkin2002,chechkin2003,chechkin2004}.
-Stationary states exist for power-law potentials with $c>2-\alpha$, see Ref.~\onlinecite{dybiec2010d}, where $\alpha$ is the stability index determining power-law asymptotic of $\alpha$-stable density.
+Stationary states exist for power-law potentials with $c>2-\alpha$, see Ref.~\onlinecite{dybiec2010d}, where $\alpha$ is the stability index determining power-law asymptotics of $\alpha$-stable densities.
 They are not of the Boltzmann-Gibbs type \cite{eliazar2003}, albeit for $c=2$ (harmonic potential) are given by the $\alpha$-stable density determining the noise type, i.e., the $\alpha$-stable density with the same value of the stability index as the driving noise.
 Remarkably, for $c>2$ stationary states not only exist but are bimodal \cite{chechkin2003,chechkin2004}.
 In the underdamped case, the problem can be more complex as the nonlinear friction tames L\'evy flights and weakens the condition on the minimal value of the exponent $c$, see Ref.~\onlinecite{capala2020nonlinear}.

-Another process that can influence the problem of existence of stationary states is the stochastic resetting \cite{evans2011diffusion,evans2020stochastic}.
-Typically, stationary states do not exist if a particle, despite the restoring forces, can escape to infinity with the non-negligible probability.
-Stochastic resetting starts the motion anew, efficiently eliminating long excursions.
-This in turn allows for the emergence of stationary states in diverse situations, including free motion \cite{evans2011diffusion}, L\'evy flights \cite{stanislavsky2021optimal} or even motion in inverted potentials \cite{pal2015diffusion}.
+Another process that can influence the problem of existence of stationary states is stochastic resetting \cite{evans2011diffusion,evans2020stochastic,gupta2022stochastic}.
+Typically, stationary states do not exist if a particle, despite the restoring forces, can escape to infinity with non-negligible probability.
+Stochastic resetting starts the motion anew, efficiently eliminating long excursions and limiting the spread of particles.
+This in turn allows for the emergence of non-equilibrium stationary states in diverse situations, including free motion \cite{evans2011diffusion,nagar2016diffusion}, L\'evy flights \cite{stanislavsky2021optimal}, continuous time random walks\cite{mendez2021ctrw} or even motion in inverted potentials \cite{pal2015diffusion}.